Sasorii-sc/StealthShift/README.md

 - Python 3.9 or higher
 - (optional) Node.js and npm – for the Electron UI
 - A Chromium-based browser (Chrome, Brave, Edge) – auto-detected
+- **For Electron UI (desktop application):**

+1. Install Node.js from https://nodejs.org/ (if not already installed)
+2. Run these commands in the project folder: npm install npm start

 **Installation**